LGBTQ rights in South Korea: Recognition of same-sex relationships

 Same-sex marriages and civil unions are not legally recognized in South Korea.
 In October 2019, the Government of South Korea announced it would recognize the same-sex spouses of foreign diplomats, but it would not recognize the same-sex spouses of South Korean diplomats who serve overseas.

 In October 2014, some members of the Democratic Party introduced a bill to recognize same-sex partnerships to the National Assembly.
 However, the bill was never brought to a vote.

 In July 2015, actor Kim Jho Gwangsoo and his partner Kim Seung-Hwan filed a lawsuit seeking legal status for their marriage.
 The lawsuit was rejected by the Seoul Western District Court in May 2016 and by an appeals court in December 2016.
 The couple subsequently announced that they would bring their case to the Supreme Court.

-In May 2019, Kim Gyu-Jin married her wife in a Manhattan marriage bureau, New York City to obtain a marriage registration.
-Then they had a factory wedding in Seoul in November.
-In May 2020, to celebrate the 1st wedding anniversary, Kim Gyu-Jin and her spouse filed a marriage registration with the Jongno-Gu Office but received the notice of non-repair.
-She interviewed her experiences including KBS, a Korean national broadcaster on prime time.
-Another is on the main news page of KakaoTalk, South Korea's leading messaging app.
-The article received about 10,000 comments, 80 percent of which were negative, she said.
-Some people told the couple to “Get out of Korea.”
-Others worried that society and families would fall apart on a tide of lesbian weddings.
-Some replies were intensely malicious and threatening.
-After consulting a lawyer, and pushing the police to talk to portal sites, she sued the 100 most malicious commentators.
+In May 2019, Kim Gyu-Jin and her wife legally married and registered their marriage with the New York City Marriage Bureau.
+They later held a separate "factory wedding" ceremony in Seoul that November.
+A year later, in May 2020, to celebrate their first anniversary, Kim Gyu-Jin and her spouse attempted to register their marriage with the Jongno-gu Office in Seoul but were issued a "notice of non-repair" (refusal).
+Kim Gyu-Jin's experiences were featured on prime time by KBS, a Korean national broadcaster, and on the main news page of KakaoTalk, South Korea's leading messaging app.
+The public reaction was overwhelmingly negative.
+The KakaoTalk article reportedly received around 10,000 comments, with more than 80% being negative.
+The comments ranged from telling the couple to "Get out of Korea" to expressing fears that society and families would "fall apart" due to lesbian weddings.
+Due to the intensely malicious and threatening nature of many replies, Kim Gyu-Jin consulted a lawyer, pushed police to intervene with the portal sites, and ultimately sued the 100 most malicious commentators.

-In January 2021, Seoul's Ministry of Gender Equality and Family announced plans to propose changes to civil and welfare regulations, allowing single parents and unmarried, cohabitating partners to be recognized as legal families.
-However, a ministry official noted that the reform would apply only to heterosexual couples.
-"There hasn't been any discussion nor even a consideration about same-sex couples," the official, who was not authorized to speak with the media and asked for anonymity, wrote in an email.
+In January 2021, Seoul's Ministry of Gender Equality and Family announced plans to propose changes to civil and welfare regulations that would allow single parents and unmarried, cohabitating partners to be recognized as legal families.
+However, the ministry confirmed that these reforms would apply only to heterosexual couples.
+An official, speaking anonymously due to lack of media authorization, noted in an email that there had been "no discussion nor even a consideration about same-sex couples".